mmjulkowska/MVApp/README.md

 ![03_outliers_03](https://user-images.githubusercontent.com/14832460/38310382-0f991b2c-3825-11e8-9d1d-2eb76e13a374.png)

 Next, select which method you would like to use to highlight potential outliers.
-MVApp provides following methods:
+MVApp provides the following methods:
-- 1.5x [Interquartile Range](http://www.purplemath.com/modules/boxwhisk3.htm): this is the most commonly used method and is visually very appealing, as the potential outliers will be identified on the boxplot as the "dots" outside of the whiskers
+- 1.5x [Interquartile Range](http://www.purplemath.com/modules/boxwhisk3.htm): this is the most commonly used method and is visually very appealing, as potential outliers will be identified on the boxplot as "dots" outside of the whiskers.
 - [Cook's distance](https://en.wikipedia.org/wiki/Cook%27s_distance): this algorithm is actually used to determine the most influential points - meaning the points that could make the most difference in the correlation tests and such.
-However, if the sample is considered to be "influential" in majority of the traits, it might be worthwhile to check whether everything is OK with it.
+However, if the sample is considered to be "influential" in the majority of traits, it might be worthwhile to check whether everything is OK with it.
 - [Bonferoni test](http://polisci.msu.edu/jacoby/icpsr/regress3/lectures/week3/11.Outliers.pdf): this is a test using the car::outlierTest() function from R
 - 1x Standard Deviation from the Median - all the samples that are further than 1xSD from the median are highlighted as potential outliers (this test is VERY strict and we do not recommend it)
 - 2x Standard Deviation from the Median - all the samples that are further than 2xSD from the median are highlighted as potential outliers